CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Content

-**Content** is an optional 3D model associated with a single tile, as described in the [Introduction section](https://github.com/CesiumGS/3d-tiles/tree/master/specification#introduction) of the Cesium 3D Tiles 1.0 specification, with the addition of an explicit `mimeType`.
+**Content** is an optional 3D model associated with a single tile, as described in the [Introduction section](https://github.com/CesiumGS/3d-tiles/tree/master/specification#introduction) of the Cesium 3D Tiles 1.0 specification, with the addition of an explicit `mimeType` to reliably identify the type of content.

-This extension adds the `mimeType` property to identify the type of content.
-This is more reliable than a file extension for determining the file type.

 ## Subtrees

-**Subtrees** are fixed-depth and fixed-branching factor sections of the tileset tree used for breaking tilesets into manageable pieces.
+**Subtrees** are fixed-sized sections of the tileset tree used for breaking tilesets into manageable pieces.

 Since tilesets grow exponentially with depth, storing information about every tile in a single file is not always feasible or desirable.
 Even if RAM is not a direct limitation, streaming large files over the network can make loading times slower.
 To account for this, subtrees partition the tileset structure into pieces of bounded size.

 ![exact cover](figures/union-of-subtrees.jpg)

-Each subtree is a tree-shaped container for tiles.
 A subtree has a fixed number of levels defined by the `subtreeLevels` property.
 This describes the number of distinct levels in the tree.
-The branching factor is also fixed due to the tiling scheme.
-For quadtrees, the branching factor is `4`, while octrees have a branching factor of `8`.
-Taken together, a subtree has exactly enough nodes to store a full quadtree or full octree with a limited depth.
-However, each node may or may not contain a tile, as a tileset only stores the tiles that are necessary.
+The number of children per tile is also fixed due to the subdivision scheme.
+For quadtrees, there are `4` children per tile, while octrees have `8` children per tile.
+Taken together, a subtree has exactly enough tiles to store a full quadtree or full octree with a limited number of levels.
+However, each tile may or may not exist or contain content, as a tileset only stores the tiles that are necessary.

 ![subtree anatomy](figures/subtree-anatomy.jpg)

 ## Availability

-**Availability** is boolean data about which tiles, contents, or subtrees exist in a tileset.
+**Availability** is a boolean that defines whether a tile, content, or subtree exist in a tileset.
 Availability serves two purposes:

 1. It provides an efficient method for checking what files are present
 2. Including ths information prevents extraneous HTTP requests that would result in 404 errors.